 While many other holidays throughout the year are associated with candy, Halloween is one of the most popular candy holidays of them all.
-In the weeks leading up to Halloween, people stock up on a variety of treats to give away to trick-or-treaters and consume themselves.
-Manufacturers, distributors and retailers alike must be prepared to deal with this surge in demand as well as the immediate November 1 contraction.
+In the weeks leading up to Halloween, people stock up on various treats to give away to trick-or-treaters and consume themselves.
+As a result, manufacturers, distributors and retailers alike must be prepared to deal with this surge in demand as well as the immediate November 1 contraction.

-With only six to eight short weeks to make sure this candy is made and delivered to retailers, even the slightest miscalculation can result in a disastrous over or undersupply of treats.
+With a short six-to-eight-week for candy production and delivery to retailers, even the slightest miscalculation can result in a disastrous oversupply or undersupply of treats.
 The small window of opportunity combined with the high volume of demand can be tricky, but with the right solutions in place, it can be a real treat.
 Unfortunately, with the current logistic constraints, his year only exacerbates the already tight timeframes for retailers to be market-ready.

 Planning which candy to purchase relies on past data, current trends and a wicked good sense of the market.
 Retailers are continually revising their procurement plans during the planning phase until they believe they have it right.
 Once they do, purchase orders (POs) are created.
 The purchase order is issued 60 days prior to the in-store date for Halloween candy.
-This timeframe gives the candy manufacturer 30-45 days to complete production, wrapping, packaging, labeling and shipment coordination.
-It is essential for the candy maker (supplier) to update basic milestones such as Order Received and Order Confirmed so that the retailer (buyer) is notified that production is ready to begin on-time.
+This timeframe gives the candy manufacturer 30-45 days to complete production, packaging, labeling and shipment coordination.
+Therefore, the candy maker (supplier) needs to update basic milestones such as Order Received and Order Confirmed to notify the retailer (buyer) that production is ready to begin on time.

 Once the candy production is complete, it is wrapped, packaged, labeled and staged for shipping.
-Our Order Management Solution allows the candy maker to take photos of the product and upload them to the platform, enabling the retailer to confirm that the product is accurate and ready to be sent to stores nationwide.
-Once the candy is booked with a transportation provider, the retailer will now have access to shipment tracking.
+Our PEAK International Order Management solution allows the candy maker to take photos of the product and upload them to the platform, enabling the retailer to confirm that the product is accurate and ready to be sent to stores nationwide.
+Once the candy is booked with a transportation provider, the retailer can access shipment tracking.

 Once the candy arrives at the retailer location, it is thoroughly inspected for damages, defects and accuracy.
 The candy is scanned into inventory, carefully stacked in the storage room and stored for two weeks until the Halloween store changeover.

-Traditionally, the Halloween season’s unofficial start begins the week after Labor Day weekend, which takes place during the first weekend of September.
-It is crucial for retailers to have the candy on-hand and ready for display as the changeover process is coordinated with Halloween advertisements.
-If the candy is not available, it can have chilling consequences, such as higher costs, lost sales, and worst of all – lost customers.
+Traditionally, the Halloween season’s unofficial start begins the week after Labor Day weekend, the first weekend of September.
+Thus, It is crucial for retailers to have the candy on-hand and ready for display as the changeover process is coordinated with Halloween advertisements.
+If the candy is not available, it can have chilling consequences, such as higher costs, lost sales and, worst of all – lost customers.

 The start of the Halloween season is now upon us!
 Retailers must transition their store shelves and promptly display their Halloween candy to attract as many customers as possible.
 Too little of one product could result in stock-outs, while too many of another product could result in excess inventory.
 When executed correctly, sales will be booming.

-Months of forecasting, planning, allocating, producing, packaging and shipping all culminate on one magical night.
+Months of forecasting, planning, allocating, producing, packaging, and shipping culminate on one magical night.
 Trick-or-treaters, young and old, descend on the streets across America for a wicked good time and the distribution of much-anticipated Halloween candy.

 Who said logistics has to be scary?
 We certainly didn’t.
 Contact our team to learn more about how to optimize your supply chain.